mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

 - Access to a bastion VM, or other network connected host, running vSphere Client version v6.7.x with Update 3 or later version

-  - You must be able to reach the vSphere API endpoint from where the Konvoy command line interface (CLI) runs.
+  - You must be able to reach the vSphere API endpoint from where the DKP command line interface (CLI) runs.

 - vSphere account with credentials configured - this account must have Administrator privileges.